 Output 2.3: Environmental awareness raised through research and advocacy in Somalia

-As the country moves on the path of peace and development, this output will support the Somali government to adopt targeted actions for environmental advocacy and awareness across all country levels.
-Targeted research and studies will be promoted involving Somali universities and focusing on complex and ecologically relevant themes that have the potential to feed into the national policy processes.
-To foster environmental governance in Somalia, mass advocacy and environmental campaigns will be mobilized aiming to raise the awareness of the policymakers, parliamentarians, stakeholders at large.
+As the country moves on the path of peace and development, this output will support the Somali institutions to adopt targeted actions for environmental advocacy and awareness across all levels with particular focus on the roles of the vulnerable communities as actors to promote ecological sustainability.
+Targeted research and studies will be supported involving Somali universities and focusing on complex and ecologically relevant themes that have the potential to feed into the national policy processes.
+To foster a participatory and inclusive approach, mass advocacy and environmental campaigns will be mobilized aiming to raise the awareness of the policymakers, parliamentarians, stakeholders, and most importantly the vulnerable communities who need to be sensitized as rights-holders to promote accountable environmental governance in Somalia.

 The output will help operationalize an advocacy plan involving municipalities for raising awareness among host communities, and IDPs for sorting waste at source and setting up incentives for adopting 3R (reduce, re-use, and recycle) as regulatory principles.
 Technical support will be rendered to the DOECC to coordinate with the municipalities under the Ministry of Natural Resources and the state authorities and prepare a national policy on integrated solid waste management (ISWM) in Somalia.
 The proposed ISWM policy will guide establishing a regulatory framework for integrated solid waste management in Somalia.
 The policy will also support operationalizing an advocacy plan for raising awareness among families for sorting waste at source as well as setting up incentives for adopting 3R (reduce, re-use, and recycle) as regulatory principles.
 More importantly, the policy will help mobilize actions to designate land-fill sites in every city in line with sustainable criteria and catalyze the private sector and SMEs' participation with clear profit by turning trash into cash.
 The policy will explore the potentials for arresting land degradation by producing and marketing bio-fertilizer as a recycling plant's bi-product.